CaptainOfPhB/CaptainOfPhB/README.md

 ## 👋 Hi, I am CaptainOfPhB 👨‍💻

-I am a front-end development engineer with three years of work experience, currently working in Shanghai, China.
+I am a programmer, focusing on front-end development, with three years of work experience, currently in Shanghai, China.

 #### Blog